TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

 .. class:: ElementTree(element=None, file=None)

    ElementTree wrapper class.
-This class represents an entire element hierarchy, and adds some extra support for serialization to and from standard XML.
+This kundi represents an entire element hierarchy, and adds some extra support for serialization to and kutoka standard XML.

    *element* is the root element.
 The tree is initialized with the contents